pranabdas/arpespythontools/docs/rotate.md

 ![rotate-after](../static/img/rotate-after.png)

-## Rotate 3D volume data
+## Rotate 3D Fermi map data

-Instead of rotating only one slice, we can also rotate the full 3D volume data.
+Instead of rotating only one slice, we can also rotate the full 3D array.
 `rotate_3D` function needs the 3D map data (with first dimension along the energy, second and third dimensions are $k_x$ and $k_y$, respectively.) as input.
-It also needs $k_x$ and $k_y$ vectors as input as well.
+It needs $k_x$ and $k_y$ vectors as input as well.
 Provide the required angle to rotate in degree as before.
-The function returns rotated data, and new $k_x'$ and $k_y'$ vectors.
+Axis of rotation is the first axis (i.e., energy) The function returns rotated data, and new $k_x'$ and $k_y'$ vectors.
 Let's see an example:

 ```python
 data_r, theta_r, phi_r = arp.rotate_3D(data, 45, theta, phi)